IRVLUTD/robot-finger-print/README.md

 - Download the UGCS related data files from [here](https://utdallas.box.com/v/RobotFingerPrint-Data).
   - This contains files like the generalized coordinates for different grippers, object point clouds + normals, and the coordinates for each grasp from GenDexGrasp dataset.
-  - Please check the README in the link for correctly placing the data files and general information about what each file represents.
+  - Please check the [Dataset README](https://utdallas.box.com/v/RFPv1-PublicData-README) in the link for correctly placing the data files and general information about what each file represents.

 ## Mano Pybullet